Historical Archaeology Laboratory

 The Historical Archaeology: Technology, Community, and Heritage (HATCH) laboratory at Memorial is dedicated to three main principles that guide its researchers in the study of historical archaeology: technology, community and heritage.

 By understanding the recent past through the technology seen in the artifacts, structures, and landscapes left behind by people who used them, researchers explore how colonization and globalization affected Atlantic communities during the last 500 years.
-The HATCH team employ a broad range of field and laboratory methods including archaeological excavation, geophysical survey, GIS modelling and well as quantitative and qualitative analyses of ceramics, glass, clay tobacco pipes, metals and faunal remains.
+The HATCH team employ a broad range of field and laboratory methods including archaeological excavation, geophysical survey, GIS modelling, RTI and photogrammetry as well as quantitative and qualitative analyses of ceramics, glass, clay tobacco pipes, metals and faunal remains.

 Enduring partnerships with communities is a central pillar of the HATCH team.
 Some have been ongoing for over 20 years.
 These community-university partnerships involve museums, municipalities, various foundations and local historical societies.
-Some of our collaborators include the Colony of Avalon Foundation, The French Shore Historical Society, The Carbonear Heritage Society, The Town of Sunnyside, The O’Brien Farm Foundation, The Fisheries Museum of the Atlantic, the Musée de Bretagne, The Admiralty House Museum and Archives, AIMARA (heritage association based in French Guiana), Service d’archéologie de Guyane, as well as individuals from all over the province and the world.
+Some of our collaborators include the Colony of Avalon Foundation, The French Shore Historical Society, The Carbonear Heritage Society, The Town of Sunnyside, The O’Brien Farm Foundation, The Fisheries Museum of the Atlantic, the Musée de Bretagne, The Admiralty House Museum and Archives, AIMARA (heritage association based in French Guiana), Service d’archéologie de Guyane, the Association pour la Sauvegarde du Patrimoine de l’Archipel, musée de l’Arche (both in Saint-Pierre et Miquelon) as well as individuals from all over the province and the world.

 Community collaboration, integration, and cooperation in all aspects of our research, place the HATCH Lab at the forefront of applied historical archaeology.